Born: February 2, 2012 Height: 21.4″ at 5 years

 Unfortunately, Lia was somewhat overlooked in the show ring as a second and third freshener.
 She is the product of a long-bodied sire and dam, and is herself incredibly long, and lean in appearance.
 A full three inches longer from withers to hips than any other doe in our herd.
 As such, her long and lean body has been slow to show much depth or width, and that made her less competitive in the show ring.

 Lia is slow to mature, as was her dam.
 As a fourth freshener, however, Lia really hit her stride.
 Her depth of body improved significantly, as did her udder capacity and production, milking more than 1300 pounds of milk, placing on the breed leader lists for both ADGA and AGS.

 Lia’s retained daughter, Curbstone Valley Rowena, as a first freshener was keeping pace with her dam through the first four milk tests the same season, producing over 1100 lbs.

 Royalia was retired in 2018 after she developed a large rapidly-growing mass in her thyroid.
+Subsequently, she was diagnosed with Type I diabetes, a very rare condition in small ruminants, and is managed twice daily with insulin.
 She will live out her life at Curbstone Valley as a treasured family pet.

 |1.01||3/22/2013||CH Algedi Farm JD Shotgun Wedding *B||0||3|